Gualala - Little Pacific Coast Village

 And be sure to try locally-produced wines from family-owned Annapolis Winery while you're here, or visit the winery itself.
-It's tucked away off a remote road about three miles from the ocean, and resembles a real-life Thomas Kincaid cottage.
+It's tucked away off a remote road about three miles from the ocean, and resembles a real-life Thomas Kinkade cottage.

-One more thing about the Gualala coast that's pretty irresistible: it's usually sunny here, because the area lies within a 'Banana Belt' in which ocean winds tend to stay offshore, preventing the fog from creeping in.
+One more thing about the Gualala coast that's pretty irresistible: It's usually sunny here, because the area lies within a "Banana Belt," in which ocean winds tend to stay offshore, preventing the fog from creeping in.

 Find more info about Gualala here.